calboo/TAWAS/README.md

 ## Visualisation scripts

-The IDL visulasation scripts that used TAWAS outputs to generate figures for the paper, Enhanced phase mixing of torsional Alfvén waves in stratified and divergent solar coronal structures – Paper I. Linear solutions, can be found in under Visualisation_scripts.
+The IDL visulasation scripts that used TAWAS outputs to generate figures for the paper, *Enhanced phase mixing of torsional Alfvén waves in stratified and divergent solar coronal structures – Paper I. Linear solutions*, can be found in under Visualisation_scripts.
 The purpose of each script is as follows:

 | Script | Description |
 | --- | --- |